LLM Routing

 Arch-Router

-The Arch-Router is a state-of-the-art preference-based routing model specifically designed for intelligent LLM selection.
-This model delivers production-ready performance with low latency and high accuracy.
+The Arch-Router is a state-of-the-art preference-based routing model specifically designed to address the limitations of traditional LLM routing.
+This compact 1.5B model delivers production-ready performance with low latency and high accuracy while solving key routing challenges.

 To support effective routing, Arch-Router introduces two key concepts: